travisdk/intro_section_with_dropdown/README-template.md

 ## My process

 Considering wether it's best to use Flexbox or CSS Grid for the overall layout of the site.
-For now decided to go with Flexbox as there is not that many different components on the page.
+For now decided to go with a mix, Flexbox for the header/nav part and Grid for placement of all other main elements on the page

 ### Built with